sergej-schultenkaemper/phishing-corpus/README.md

 # Multimodal Phishing Corpus
-The phishing data has been collected from Reddit and reported by Germany's consumer protection organization (Verbraucherzentrale).
+The phishing data has been collected from Reddit posts and from Germany's consumer protection organization (Verbraucherzentrale).
 The dataset contains 2,353 phishing examples, featuring both German and English content.

 ## Dataset Statistics